SYZYGYfpga/xem7320-syzygy-samples/SENSOR-TEST/README.md

-# XEM7320 SYZYGY POD-SENSOR Sample
+# XEM7320 SZG-SENSOR Sample

 ## Overview

-The POD-SENSOR sample project is designed to demonstrate use of the POD-SENSOR SYZYGY peripheral from Opal Kelly.
+The SZG-SENSOR sample project is designed to demonstrate use of the SZG-SENSOR SYZYGY peripheral from Opal Kelly.
 This sample assumes the peripheral is connected to PORT A on the XEM7320.

-Hardware interfaces to each sensor on the pod are implemented in the FPGA fabric.
+Hardware interfaces to each sensor on the peripheral are implemented in the FPGA fabric.
 These interfaces are connected to the FrontPanel interface enabling simple software control of each device through the FrontPanelAPI.

 A sample Python script `pod-sensor.py` is provided.
-This script uses the FrontPanelAPI to demonstrate basic communication with each of the sensors on the POD-SENSOR board.
+This script uses the FrontPanelAPI to demonstrate basic communication with each of the sensors on the SZG-SENSOR board.

 ## FPGA Design